angeloadkins/c_practice/README.md

 ````
 **Exercise 1-2.** Experiment to find out what happens when printf's argument string containts \c, where c is some character not listed above.

+**Exercise 1-3.** Modify the temperature conversion program to print a heading above the table.

 # Understanding Pointers

 In C pointers are a way to access the address of a variable.
 For example if I want to point to the address of a variable I would use the syntax